MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 The scanner is now scheduled to run continuously.
 When the scanner works its way through all configured files, it automatically starts a new cycle so that any new and changed files are discovered.

-### Use a DLP policy with the scanner - PowerShell only
+### Use PowerShell to configure a DLP policy with the scanner

 1. Run the [Set-AIPScannerContentScanJob](/powershell/module/azureinformationprotection/set-aipscannercontentscanjob) cmdlet again with the **-EnableDLP** parameter set to **On**, and with a specific repository owner defined.